-If you were injured in a vehicle accident, whether it was in an automobile accident, motorcycle accident, bus accident, train accident, aviation accident or bicycle accident, you are entitled to compensation for all of the harm you suffered.
-Brock & Gonzales, LLP represents victims injured in types of vehicle accidents caused by the negligence of others.
+If you were injured in a vehicle accident, whether it was in a car accident, motorcycle accident, bus accident, train accident, aviation accident or bicycle accident, you may be entitled to compensation for what you have suffered.
+Brock & Gonzales LLP represents victims injured in all types of vehicle accidents caused by the negligence of others.

 - All of your medical expenses, even if your health insurance paid for your medical treatment